 Across all of the outcomes we examine, the estimates show no indication of tokenism.
-Only one of the nine estimates of θ_1 reported in Table 8 is negative, and its magnitude is trivial.
+None of the nine estimates of θ_1 reported in Table 8 are negative.
 To the contrary, four of the estimates are positive and statistically significant, suggesting that The Big Three's campaigns led firms to elevate women's role on the board.

-After 2016, female directors at firms with greater Big Three ownership are more likely to chair a committee, including two key monitoring committees.
-One standard deviation greater Big Three ownership is associated with female directors being 2.1 percentage points more likely to chair any committee after 2016 (Table 8, column 1; p = 0.015) and 1.0 percentage points more likely to chair the nominating committee (column 2; p = 0.060).
-These increases correspond to 5.3% and 10% of the respective sample averages (39.3% and 10.0%).
-Appointing a woman to head the nominating committee likely helped firms mitigate pressure from The Big Three, which threatened to vote against the director chairing that committee at firms failing to make adequate progress on gender diversity.
-However, far from tokenism, we find that one standard deviation greater Big Three ownership is also associated with female directors being 1.1 percentage points more likely to chair the audit committee after 2016 (column 3; p = 0.045), a 9.3% increase relative to the sample average (11.8%).
-Finally, the estimates suggest that female directors are as likely to chair the compensation committee (column 4) or serve as the boards' chairperson (column 5) after 2016 for firms with greater Big Three ownership as they were before the campaigns.
+For example, one standard deviation greater Big Three ownership is associated with female directors being 2.3 percentage points more likely to chair any committee after 2016 (Table 8, column 1; p = 0.006), 1.0 percentage points more likely to chair the nominating committee (column 2; p = 0.061), and 1.1 percentage points more likely to chair the audit committee (column 3; p = 0.035).
+These increases correspond to 5.9%, 9.7%, and 9.4% of the respective sample averages (39.3%, 10.0%, and 11.8%).
+Female directors are as likely to chair the compensation committee (column 4) or serve as the boards' chairperson (column 5) after 2016 for firms with greater Big Three ownership as they were before the campaigns.

 Female directors at firms with greater Big Three ownership are also more likely to sit on the nominating committee after 2016.
-We find that one standard deviation greater Big Three ownership is associated with a female director being 1.3 percentage points more likely to serve on the nominating committee after 2016 (column 6; p = 0.082), corresponding to a roughly 3.4% increase relative to the sample average (38.8%).
-Greater Big Three ownership is also associated with increases in female directors' likelihood of sitting on the compensation and executive committees, but the magnitudes, while similar, are not statistically significant (columns 8-9).
-Although the point estimate for the audit committee is negative, its magnitude is small and not statistically significant: one standard deviation greater Big Three ownership is associated with only a 0.1 percentage point decline in the likelihood of sitting on the audit committee after 2016, which corresponds to only a 0.2% decrease relative to the sample average of 45.8% (column 7; p = 0.837).
+We find that one standard deviation greater Big Three ownership is associated with a female director being 1.5 percentage points more likely to serve on the nominating committee after 2016 (column 6; p = 0.048), corresponding to a roughly 3.8% increase relative to the sample average (38.8%).
+Greater Big Three ownership is also associated with increases in female directors' likelihood of sitting on the audit, compensation, and executive committees, but the magnitudes are smaller and not statistically significant (columns 7-9).

 These results suggest that The Big Three's push for board gender diversity increased females' influence over future director nominations and board decisions.
-Contrary to concerns that recent improvements in board diversity reflect tokenism rather than real influence, we find no evidence of this and some indications of the reverse.
-Moreover, women's appointment to and chairing of the nominating committee could promote even further gender diversity if these women help recruit additional female directors going forward (Guldiken et al., 2019).
+Contrary to concerns that recent improvements in board diversity reflect tokenism rather than real influence, we find no evidence of this and some indications of the reverse.13 Moreover, women's appointment to and